Loading

 Basic High School

-Basic Academy of International Studies also known as Basic Academy and Basic High School, is a public high school with an embedded magnet high school that is part of the Clark County School District.
+Basic Academy of International Studies (formerly Basic High school, also known as Basic Academy) is a public high school with a magnet program and is part of the Clark County School District.
 It was the first high school in Henderson, Nevada, United States.

 School name